Pulleys and Mechanical Advantage Systems

-A fixed pulley can be looked at as a First Class Lever.
-The fulcrum is located at the pin in the center of the sheave, directly below the carabiner that anchors the pulley in place.
-Because the sheave is round, the distance from the pin (fulcrum) to the point the rope leaves the sheave and drops to the resistance (load) is equal to the distance from the pin to the point that the rope leaves the sheave and drops to the effort (force).
-The two lever arms are equal resulting in 1:1 MA and the reason a change-of-direction pulley does not increase the mechanical advantage of the system.
+A fixed pulley can be viewed as a first-class lever.
+The fulcrum is located at the axle in the center of the sheave, directly below the carabiner that connects the pulley to the anchor point.
+Because the sheave is round, the distance (FR) from the axle (fulcrum) to the point the rope leaves the sheave and goes to the resistance (load) is equal to the distance (FE) from the axle to the point that the rope leaves the sheave and goes to the effort (force).
+The two lever arms are equal, resulting in 1:1 MA and the reason a change-of-direction pulley does not increase the mechanical advantage of the system.

-A moving pulley can be looked at as a Second Class Lever.
-The fulcrum is located on the edge of the sheave directly below the point the rope is attached to the anchor.
-One lever arm extends from the fulcrum to the pin which is directly above the carabiner that attaches the resistance (load) to the pulley.
-The other lever arm extends from the fulcrum to the point where the rope leaves the sheave and goes to the effort (force).
+A moving pulley can be viewed as a second-class lever.
+The fulcrum is located on the edge of the sheave directly below the point where the rope is attached to the anchor.
+One lever arm (FR) extends from the fulcrum to the pin, which is directly above the carabiner that attaches the resistance (load) to the pulley.
+The other lever arm (FE) extends from the fulcrum to the point where the rope leaves the sheave and goes to the effort (force).
 This lever arm is twice as long as the other arm, resulting in 2:1 MA.
 Moving pulleys increase the mechanical advantage of the system.

 Pulleys in Mechanical Advantage Systems